EIS-ITS/vss-cli/docs/examples/deploy-os.rst

 Manage Request
 --------------

-If you prefer to validate the status of the request with VSS CLI, run ``vss request new ls`` to display a list of your request history.
+If you prefer to validate the status of the request with VSS CLI, run ``vss-cli request new ls`` to display a list of your request history.

 This command supports filter and sorting by using the ``--filter/-f`` and ``--sort/-s``